Ramsey Numbers in Kneser Graphs: Introduction

 However, Problem \ref{probHR} is interesting even when $\textrm{KG}(n,\alpha n)$ is empty.
 In fact, Holmsen and Roldán-Pensado were most interested in the special case when $\alpha = k/(2k-1)$ and $t=2$, as formulated below. \begin{prob} Let $V = {[2k-1] \choose k}$.
 Is it true that for some large enough $k$, in every red/blue edge-coloring of the complete graph on vertex set $V$ there is a monochromatic triangle $ABC$ with $A,B,C\in V$ and $A\cap B \cap C = \emptyset$? \end{prob}

 Perhaps a more approachable problem is the following. \begin{prob} Determine the smallest number $\beta>1$ such that for some large enough $k$, in every red/blue edge-coloring of the complete graph on vertex set $V={[\beta k] \choose k}$ there is a monochromatic triangle $ABC$ with $A,B,C\in V$ and $A\cap B \cap C = \emptyset$. \end{prob} It is easy to see that $\beta \le 3$.
-Indeed, let $S_1,\dots, S_6 \in {[3k] \choose k}$ be six sets with the property that for every $t\in [3k]$, $t$ belongs to exactly two of the sets $S_1,\dots, S_6$.
+Indeed, let $S_1,\dots, S_6 \in {[3k] \choose k}$ be six sets with the property that for every $i\in [3k]$, $i$ belongs to exactly two of the sets $S_1,\dots, S_6$.
 (It is easy to construct such sets $S_1,\dots, S_6$: take the six distinct sets in two disjoint perfect matchings in the $k$-uniform hypergraph on vertex set $[3k]$.)
 Now consider a red/blue edge-coloring of the complete graph on vertices $S_1,\dots, S_6$.
 Since $R(3,3)=6$, this graph contains a monochromatic triangle $S_iS_jS_k$, and $S_i\cap S_j \cap S_k = \emptyset $ for every distinct $i,j,k \in [6]$.

-In this paper we make progress on Problems \ref{probHR} and \ref{probHRspecial2} in two different ways.
-First, in Section \ref{HRproblems} we improve the upper bound on $\beta$ to $7/3$. \begin{thm} Let $k\ge 12$ be an integer divisible by 6.
+In this paper we make progress on Problems \ref{probHR}-\ref{probHRspecial2} in two different ways.
+First, in Section \ref{HRproblems} we improve the upper bound on $\beta$ in Problem \ref{probHRspecial2} to $7/3$. \begin{thm} Let $k\ge 12$ be an integer divisible by 6.
 Then in every red/blue edge-coloring of the complete graph on vertex set $V={[\frac{7}{3}k] \choose k}$ there is a monochromatic triangle $ABC$ with $A,B,C\in V$ and $A\cap B \cap C = \emptyset$. \end{thm}

-Second, in the same section, we give a positive answer to Problem \ref{probHR} when $\alpha<1/4$ and $t=3$. \begin{thm} For any $0 < \alpha < \frac{1}{4}$, there exists some large enough $n$ such that any red/blue edge-coloring of $\textrm{KG}(n, \alpha n)$ contains a monochromatic triangle. \end{thm}
+Second, in the same section, we give a positive answer to Problem \ref{probHR} when $\alpha<1/4$ and $t=3$. \begin{thm} For any rational number $\alpha$ such $0 < \alpha < \frac{1}{4}$, there exists some large enough integer $n$ such that $\alpha n$ is an integer and any red/blue edge-coloring of $\textrm{KG}(n, \alpha n)$ contains a monochromatic triangle. \end{thm}